MiquelMarinoEspinosa/Tennis-Refactoring-Kata-PHP/README.md

   - Replace `temp variable` initialization for a `query`
   - Use the `query` instead of the `temp variable` at the first condition
   - Use the `query` instead of the `temp variable` at the second condition
+  - Use the `query` instead of the `temp variable` at the third condition